bogdan-kulynych/libshe/README.md

 ## Status

 _Warning_.
-This is software is experimental, not production-ready, and moreover, based on quite recent and fragile cryptography. **It should not be used in mission-critical applications.**
+This is experimental software. **It is not to be used in mission-critical applications.**

 ### Roadmap